 Started as a Southern movement, Mafia is definitely a part of Italian history.
 This is simply a fact.
 The country has experienced terrorism of all sorts in the past, and some say it’s still there now.
 For the record though, this isn’t totally true.
 Given the fact that money and control usually come together, in Italy, the economic headquarter is based up North.
 Even though non-Italians may think the Mafia are centred in Sicily or, worse, in Naples, the whole movement is actually orchestrated from Milan.

 You can’t beat mamma.
 Italians love their mums

 Although any Italian will undoubtedly disagree with this, mothers come before girlfriends, football, pizza or pasta.
 Comparisons are lost wars, and it’s not even worth trying to compete with an Italian mum.
 In their eyes, mamma ranks number one.

 Don’t go with the flow

 As dictionary.com cites, a stereotype is a “fixed and oversimplified image or idea of a particular type of person or thing.”
 In other words, stereotypes are mental processes generally created by us, and generally too general.
 Are they completely false?
 Taking Italy as a case study, we would likely say “no”.
 Italian stereotypes are partly true, but there’s often more to the story.
 How to get the full picture?
 Make the move.
-Relocate to Italy, where Nestpick also located in Milan, Rome, Bologna and Florence and see yourself what Italians are all about.
+Relocate to Italy to rent apartments or rent rooms, where Nestpick also located in Milan, Rome, Bologna and Florence and see yourself what Italians are all about.